-- Define two Python exception classes to handle the cases when a value is out of range. - One is named "ValueTooSmall" - The other is "ValueTooLarge" $\,$ - Use these two exception classes to enforce that a user must type in an integer in a given range. - Use the two user-defined exceptions in program "limit\range.py"
+- Define a Python exception class in a separate file named "value_exception.py" to handle the cases when a value is out of range. - Use the exception class to enforce that a user must type in an integer in a given range. - Use the user-defined exception in a program "limit_range.py"